Alfred Ironside, Ford Foundation

 The Ford Foundation

-Alfred Ironside has been Director of Communications at the Ford Foundation since January 2006, where he guides a sophisticated strategic communications unit that supports the foundation’s diverse programs in the U.S. and in ten regions around the world.
+Alfred Ironside is Vice President for Global Communications at the Ford Foundation,where he serves as part of the executive leadership team and leads a sophisticated strategic communications unit that supports the foundation’s diverse programs in the U.S. and in ten regions around the world.

 He joined the foundation from the United Nations, where he served as Spokesman for Countries in Crisis and then as Chief of Media Relations for UNICEF.
 Over nearly seven years, Mr. Ironside traveled from East Timor to Ethiopia, North Korea to Liberia, acting as spokesman on breaking news and sensitive issues affecting children and women.
 Prior to joining the UN, Mr. Ironside was a member of the editorial team that launched the English edition of Ha’aretz, Israel’s leading newspaper, in conjunction with the International Herald-Tribune in 1998.